 Lips have little or no melanin, the natural skin pigment that screens out the sun's harmful ultraviolet rays.
 Sun damage can alter collagen (which gives lips body and resilience) and can even lead to melanoma.
 Lips should be protected from the sun with a product that contains a Sun Protection Factor (SPF) of 15 or more..
 Some products offer UVA and UVB Broad Spectrum protection.
 It is also important to remember that the sun's harmful rays are always present whether it's July or January, sunny or cloudy.

 Click here to find out more about Sun Damage & Your Lips.

-, was created to help rejuvenate lips that are beginning to exhibit signs of aging.
-A combination of Coenzyme Q-10, hyaluronic filling spheres, collagen, anti-oxidants, and vitamins help restore lips to a smooth, soft state.
-In clinical trials, Deep Renewal significantly reduced the appearance of fine lines and wrinkles on the surface of lips within four weeks of regular use.
+Blistex Deep Renewal, was created to help rejuvenate lips that are beginning to exhibit signs of aging.
+A combination of Coenzyme Q-10, hyaluronic filling spheres, anti-oxidants, and vitamins help restore lips to a smooth, soft state.
+In clinical trials, Deep Renewal has been shown to reduce the appearance of visible signs of aging and improve lip health an vitality with consistent use.